 “Over the years I have aligned myself with unpopular causes.
 I have worked to replace the worship of market with concern for the common good, social justice and tolerance.
 Over time the American people usually do the right thing, and I am confident they will see that national health insurance is no longer the best solution, it is the only solution.”

-Young cites peer-reviewed research showing that the bureaucracy and paperwork associated with the private health insurance industry consume about 31 percent of every health care dollar.
+Young cited peer-reviewed research showing that the bureaucracy and paperwork associated with the private health insurance industry consume about 31 percent of every health care dollar.
 Streamlining payment through a single nonprofit payer could save more than $400 billion per year, enough to provide comprehensive, high-quality coverage for all Americans.
 Patients would go to the doctor or hospital of their choice.

-From 1943-1945, Dr. Young served in the US Army and later in the US Public Health Service.
+From 1943-1945, Dr. Young served in the U.S. Army and later in the U.S. Public Health Service.
 He graduated from Northwestern University Medical School in 1948 and completed his residency in internal medicine at Cook County Hospital in Chicago.

+He was a founder and served as national chairman of the Medical Committee for Human Rights (MCHR), which was formed in June 1964 to offer support and, where possible, provide medical care for civil rights workers, community activists and summer volunteers working in Mississippi during Freedom Summer.
 MCHR also provided support and emergency medical care to anti-war protesters at the 1968 Democratic National Convention in Chicago.
 In October 1968, he was called to testify before the House Un-American Activities Committee about his knowledge of the DNC protests; he courageously challenged the committee’s constitutionality and denounced its violation of democratic rights.

 During Dr. Martin Luther King Jr.’s visits to Chicago, Dr. Young served as the civil rights leader’s personal physician.

 Dr. Young also served on the American College of Physicians’ Health and Public Policy committee and chaired its subcommittee on Human Rights and Medical Practice.
 For many years he was featured regularly as the medical commentator on WBEZ, Chicago Public Radio.
-He holds the position of clinical professor of preventive medicine and community health at the University of Illinois Medical Center.
+He held the position of clinical professor of preventive medicine and community health at the University of Illinois Medical Center.

-In 1980, Dr. Young founded the Chicago-based and Illinois-focused Health & Medicine Policy Research Group (HMPRG), which conducts research, education, policy development and advocacy for policies that impact health systems to improve the health status of all people.
-Dr. Young is currently the chairman of HMPRG.
-Since 1992 he has served as national coordinator of Physicians for a National Health Program (PNHP), a national research and education organization with more than 18,000 members representing every state and specialty.
-PNHP was founded in 1987 and has physician spokespeople across the country who advocate for a single-payer national health program.
+Young also served as national coordinator of Physicians for a National Health Program (PNHP), a national research and education organization representing every state and specialty.
+Founded in 1987, PNHP coordinates physician spokespeople across the country who advocate for a single-payer national health program.

 Americans Who Tell the Truth (AWTT) offers a variety of ways to engage with its portraits and portrait subjects.
 Host an exhibit, use our free lesson plans and educational programs, or engage with a member of the AWTT team or portrait subjects.